jpegleg/ichorsurf/README.md

 If more refined and normal HTTP services are needed (web server functionality), I suggest Actix, see https://github.com/jpegleg/morpho-web

-Front-ends would typically want to be more refined than ichorsurf.
+Front-ends would typically want to be more refined than ichorsurf to include headers, redirection, status codes, fixed routes.
-Actix, and others, have all the HTTP tooling built out, no need to re-invent the wheel.
+All of that can be done in hyper, but Actix, and others, have all the HTTP tooling built out and ready, no need to re-invent the wheel.
-But ichorsurf is intentionally simplistic, such as so a custom data service might benefit from the streaming and performance properties.
+But ichorsurf is intentionally simplistic and flexible, such as so a custom data service might benefit from the streaming and performance properties.
 </b>

 Memory limits at the kubernetes Deployment level should work well for this.